TanmayRai21/TEXT-EXTRACTION-FROM-IMAGE/README.md

 # TEXT-EXTRACTION-FROM-IMAGE
-implemented text recognition from image using openCV and data training for font using OCR in python.
+implemented text recognition from image using openCV and OCR in python.